Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 - **Feature Expansion:** Integrate advanced search filters, social media platform integration, and additional engagement features like forums or challenges to foster community interaction.

-- **Improving Accessibility:** Ensure compliance with accessibility standards (WCAG) to accommodate users with disabilities and diverse needs.
+- **Improving Accessibility:** Ensure compliance with accessibility to accommodate users with disabilities and diverse needs.

 - **Continual Testing and Optimization:** Maintain a rigorous testing strategy to identify and fix bugs, improve performance, and validate design changes.